top of page

 Isopod Care Guides

-At the bottom of the page is a list of every isopod species we carry and which ventilation types we find work best for them + their preferred moisture gradients.
+At the bottom of the page is a list of every isopod species I carry and which ventilation types I find work best for them + their preferred moisture gradients.

 The guide is based on 12qt and 33.8qt ezystorage waterproof containers with 2in vent holes and 35 micron mesh hot glued over the vent holes.
 Waterproof containers and 35 micron mesh prevents pests, escapes, and culture cross-contamination.
-We use hole-saw drill bits to make our vent holes.
+I use hole-saw drill bits to make my vent holes.

 **Demonstrational photos will be added as soon as possible.**